QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

 compute_V(optimized_μ, β=0.85, c=2)
 ```

-We find that, with a simple understanding of the structure of the problem, we can significantly speed up our computation.
+We find that by exploiting more knowledge about  the structure of the problem, we can significantly speed up our computation.

 We can also derive a closed-form solution for $\vec \mu$